mrdetective007/mrdetective007/README.md

 ### Hey there, I'm Jeet Shah 👋

-> “I debug my life like I debug my code — with print statements and caffeine.” ☕💻
+> “I debug my life like I debug my code - with print statements and caffeine.” ☕💻
 ---

 ### 🧠 Quick Peek @ Jeet Shah

+- 🎓 Currently pursuing **Master of Computer Science** @ **The University of Sydney** specializing in DS & AI ~ Theory of Algorithms
-- 🚀 **Software Engineer** @ APTIV — building intelligent real-time systems for in-cabin monitoring in next-gen vehicles 🚗🧠
+- 🚀 **Ex - Software Engineer** @ APTIV — building intelligent real-time systems for in-cabin monitoring in next-gen vehicles 🚗🧠
-- 🎓 Graduated from **BITS Pilani** (2024) — B.E. in CS with a minor in Data Science
+- 🎓 Graduated from **BITS Pilani** (2024) - B.E. in CS with a minor in Data Science
-- 🧠 Passionate about **Edge AI**, **Embedded Systems**, and **AI at the intersection of hardware & real-world latency constraints**
+- 🧠 Passionate about **Teaching machines how to think!!**
 - 💬 🛠️ I speak fluent: `Python`, `C/C++`, `TensorFlow`, `PyTorch`, `Scikit-learn`, `Linux`, `Bash`, `and even Naive Bayes with a side of sarcasm 😉`
-- 🛠️ Competitive programmer turned system builder — now solving real-world problems with machine learning & a hint of madness
+- 🛠️ Competitive programmer turned system builder, now solving real-world problems with machine learning & a hint of madness
-- 🌱 Lifelong learner — continuously exploring emerging trends in AI, IoT Security & Embedded ML
+- 🌱 Lifelong learner - continuously exploring emerging trends in AI, ML and Mathematics.

 ---